George Washington returns to Commander, Fleet Activities Yokosuka

 |0

-This work, George Washington returns to Commander, Fleet Activities Yokosuka [Image 5 of 5], by SN Kyree Rogers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, George Washington returns to Commander, Fleet Activities Yokosuka, by SN Geoffrey Ottinger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.